-A float plan is an information sheet that you should fill out and leave with your contact back home prior to setting sail or getting underway.
-You’ll list your launch point, intended route, destination and your ETA.
-Your float plan will also include the color and size of your kayak, identifying marks, and other information that will help assist law enforcement and search and rescue crews should you fail to return.
+A Float Plan is an information sheet that you should fill out and leave with your contact back home prior to getting underway.
+You need to list your launching point, intended route, destination and your ETA (estimated time of arrival).
+Your float plan should also include the description of your kayak; color and size and identifying marks.
+This information will assist law enforcement and search and rescue assets should you fail to return.

-Unfortunately, most kayakers (and paddle boarders and canoe paddlers) ignore this very important lifesaving kayak safety tip.
-So, print and fill out your float plan information sheet and leave it with a loved one EVERY time you head out on the water.
+Unfortunately though, most kayakers ignore this lifesaving kayak safety must.
+So, print and complete your float plan information sheet in entirety.
+Leave it with a loved one EVERY time you head out on the water.

 5) Use the Buddy System

-Not only is paddling fun when going with a buddy or larger party, it can help save your life.
-As the saying goes, ‘safety in numbers’ will make you more visible.
-And, should one of you become impaired or injured, you have each other to get you back safely.
-Again though, make certain all of you fill out and leave your float plans with all of your loved ones back home or the campsite you’re staying at.
+Paddling with a buddy can help save your life.
+As the saying goes, ‘safety in numbers’, kayaking with a group makes you more visible on the water.
+And, should one of you become injured or need help, you have each other to get back safely.

-As former waterside lifesavers, we can’t stress enough to ALWAYS wear your life vest or personal floatation device anytime you stop foot in your kayak, canoe, raft or onto your paddle board!
-Because it’s not a matter of IF you’ll capsize or fall in but WHEN you’ll capsize or fall in.
+We can’t stress enough to ALWAYS wear your Coast Guard approved personal floatation device anytime you stop foot into your kayak.
+This advice extends to those who also canoe, raft or paddle board as well!
+Because it’s not a matter of IF you’ll capsize or fall in the water but WHEN.

-But, when you fall out of your kayak or boat, you become a liability.
-You may become injured and become disoriented.
-And you may be subject to hypothermia depending on where you’re paddling, the air and water temperatures and how long you’re in the water.
-Hypothermia leads to fatigue and unconsciousness.
-When you become unconscious, you will sink to the bottom and it may take days to find you, if at all.
+When you fall out of your kayak or boat, you become a vulnerable liability due to injury or disorientation; disallowing you to rewrite or re-board your kayak.
+Depending on where you’re paddling, air and water temperatures and how long you’re in the water, you can fall victim to hypothermia.
+Hypothermia leads to fatigue, unconsciousness and even death.
+When you become unconscious, you will sink to the bottom if you’re not wearing your PFD or kayaking life vest.
+It may take days to find you, if at all.

 So, be totally prepared for that moment.
-Even if you’re the most skilled swimmer, wear your PFD or life vest.
-A life vest or PFD can save your life!
-We understand they may hinder movement and aren’t the most stylish or sexy looking.
-But, think about this.
-Being dead isn’t sexy either.
-Oh, and keeping it next to you instead of wearing it won’t help you should you flip your kayak and become immobile to put it on.
+Even if you’re the most skilled swimmer, wearing your PFD or life vest could save your life.
+We understand they aren’t the most comfortable, stylish or sexy looking.
+But, being dead isn’t sexy either.

-Oh, and if you forget your personal floatation life vest, a lot of boat ramps throughout the country provide a life jacket loaner that you can borrow.
-The point is a life vest is a must-have anytime you get underway on any watercraft.
+Oh, and if you forget your personal floatation device or life vest, a lot of boat ramps throughout the country provide a life jacket that you can borrow.
+The point is a life vest is a must-have anytime you get underway on any watercraft; including kayaks!